UTA track teams now set for SBC Championships in two weeks

-Prestigious Mt.
-SAC Relays on the docket for Mavericks
+Mt.
+SAC Relays and Michael Johnson Classic on the week's docket.

 Since taking over the reins of the men's and women's track and field programs at his alma mater in 1996, John Sauerhage has led the Mavericks to an astounding 25 team conference championships between the indoor, outdoor and cross country seasons.

 Sauerhage's success began immediately, as his teams claimed league championships in women's indoor, men's indoor and men's outdoor track in his first season.
 The Mavericks followed that up by winning four conference titles (men's indoor, men's outdoor, women's indoor and women's cross country) in year two.

 In year three, Sauerhage accomplished something that had never been achieved in school history when he led the UTA women to the "triple crown," winning the cross country, indoor and outdoor conference championships.
 The Maverick women accomplished the feat a second time in 2001.

 Fast forward to the present and it is obvious that UTA's track and field success has been sustained.
 In 2012-13, Sauerhage led the Maverick men to the Western Athletic Conference cross country championship and league runner-up showings in men's indoor and women's outdoor track.
 In 2012, the men's indoor track team placed 26th in the nation, the third-best showing by any school without a Division I football program.

 In 2007, Sauerhage earned his biggest individual accolade when the United States Track & Field and Cross Country Coaches Association (USTFCCCA) named him the Division I Outdoor Track and Field Men's South Central District Coach of the Year.
 He won the award after guiding the men's team to its first SLC outdoor team title in more than a decade with a one-point win over UTSA.

 Sauerhage's entire resume is impressive.
 The women's indoor team claimed Southland Conference titles in each of his first six seasons, and he was named SLC Women's Indoor Track Coach of the Year each time in that stretch.
 From 1998-2001, he accumulated more 10 conference titles -- four in women's outdoor, four in men's indoor and two in men's outdoor.